 See also Max's extensive prose and poetry anthology on his personal home pages WHAT REMAINS IS THE ESSENCE.

-The Gift and The Humble Cleaner from Max's recent collection Journey from here to HERE, which is available free of charge in .pdf (online) format HERE.
+The Gift, The Humble Cleaner and Poetry from Max's recent collection Journey from here to HERE, which is available free of charge in .pdf (online) format HERE.

 In an offering of six poems Gareth Calway includes his oldest retained poem, "Beloved, To Please You," written in June, 1979.
 In his commentary he calls it his "first real Baba poem," averring that it is "still truer" to him than anything else he's ever written.
 He also includes a poem from Coming Home which was published in 1991 and one from Britain's Dreaming which came out in 1998.
 Plus several more recent additions.